Wedding Planning For The Groom: The No-Stress Guide to Nailing Your Role!

 Don’t forget to thank your wedding vendors for their service with a tip on the wedding day.

 Remember that tips are mostly favored in cash, but you can also offer them some other form of token.
-But in general, it’s not customary to provide physical gifts.
+However, it’s not customary to provide physical gifts.

-Be sure to check if the tip is included in your wedding package, and if you are not sure, it’s ok to ask before deciding and how much you should give them.
+Be sure to check if the tip is included in your wedding package.
+If you are unsure, asking before deciding how much you should give them is okay.

-You can leave one lump sum or separate envelopes with each of their names on it, depending on what feels suitable for you.
+You can leave one lump sum or separate envelopes with their names depending on your preference.

 If you are working with a wedding planner, they will often take care of this for you.